byvlstr/blurdialog/README.md

 * Corner Radius
 * Duration: You have the choice between SHORT (2s) and LONG (3.5s).
 If you wish to have an infinite BlurDialog and handle hiding or dismissing yourself, you can do so too.

+* Blur color overlay: Provide the colour being used as the dialog's overlay.
+Default is a transparent white.
+* Blur radius: Range [1-25] - The lower it is, the more you will see the BlurDialog's background.

 Note: BlurDialog is NOT extending [AlertDialog](https://developer.android.com/reference/android/app/AlertDialog.html), hence clicking outside the box is currently NOT hiding the BlurDialog.
 Of course, you can implement this in dispatchTouchEvent() [easily](http://stackoverflow.com/questions/36889141/hide-keyboard-in-fragment-on-outside-click) and then call BlurDialog's hide() or dismiss() method.

+{

 # Gradle